TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Proposed Method

 \subsection{Geometry-aware Transformer}

 Inspired by the structure for 2D images in \cite{dosovitskiy2020image}.
 We initially intended to feed the point cloud local features embeddings in layer normalization and multi-head attention module to obtain feature vectors in a single encoder.
 However, the multi-head attention mechanism of Transformer lacks inductive bias in traditional vision models, which is one of the key challenges for Transformer to be applied to the visual field.
 Inductive bias is a critical concept in machine learning, which plays a critical role in determining the accuracy and generalization performance of a machine learning algorithm.
 Specifically, it's the underlying knowledge or assumptions built into the learning algorithm that help it generalize from a limited set of training examples to new and unseen examples.
-For instance, a decision tree algorithm has an inductive bias that the relationship between input and output data can be represented by a hierarchical structure.
-CNNs views the information owns spatial locality that the parameter space can be reduced by sharing weights with sliding convolutions.
-Similarly, RNNs considers time sequence information to stress the importance of order.
+For instance, the Decision Tree algorithm has an inductive bias that the relationship between input and output data can be represented by a hierarchical structure.
+CNNs views the information owns spatial locality that the parameter space can be reduced by sharing weights with sliding convolutions while RNNs considers time sequence information to stress the importance of order.
 The graph network believes that the similarity between the central node and the neighbor nodes will guide the flow of information better.
 Transformer is first applied in NLP, the original model does not have the inductive bias module naturally applicable to visual tasks.

-To enable the Transformer to better exploit the inductive bias about 3D geometry structure of point clouds, we apply the graph convolution network block mentioned in Section~\ref{sec:Embeddings} as the geometry-aware module to model geometry structural relationships in high-dimensional features, as shown in the Geometry-aware Transformer block portion of Figure~\ref{fig:TransPose}.
+To enable the Transformer to better exploit the inductive bias about 3D geometry structure of point clouds, we apply the graph convolution network block mentioned in Section~\ref{sec:Embeddings} as the geometry-aware module to model geometry structural relationships in high-dimensional features, as shown in the Geometry-Aware Transformer block portion of Figure~\ref{fig:TransPose}.